TEMPLE AS TECHNOLOGY

 THE MASTERCLASS

-• how Dendera staged ritual ecstasy to prevent social hysteria
+• how Dendera induced controlled ecstasy

 This class approaches Egyptian temples as designed environments that shape perception and political authority.